mayarahmo/TurtleGenerator_Kettle_Plugin/Tutorial.md

 ![CSV Properties definition - Turtle Generator Transformator](https://user-images.githubusercontent.com/8130000/29320784-b1dc4db0-81ae-11e7-826b-ba74783a6cbf.png)

 **11** In "Prefixos" click in "Defaults" to add.
 You can add more if you want to.
-OBS: Remove empty lines.
+OBS: Remove empty lines in any tab.

 ![Prefixes - Turtle Generator Transformator](https://user-images.githubusercontent.com/8130000/29320944-3f62ecd4-81af-11e7-9be0-1b0b7f70c624.png)